elenderg/PAL-1000/instruções de compilação.md

 `If the current routine is nil, void the intermediate; exit.`

-`Add the intermediate to the current routine's locals given "local_" and the locus.`
+`Add the intermediate to the current routine's locals given "local" and the locus.`

 `Generate the intermediate's name given "~I".`